Unbreakable Tour (Backstreet Boys tour)

 The Backstreet Boys' Unbreakable Tour was a 2008–2009 concert tour.
-This was their seventh concert tour in support of their sixth studio album Unbreakable (2007) and this was the first Backstreet Boys tour as a quartet without Kevin Richardson who left the group in June 2006.
+This was their seventh concert tour in support of their sixth studio album Unbreakable (2007) and this was the first Backstreet Boys tour as a quartet without Kevin Richardson who left the group on June 23, 2006.
 He did, however, join his band again at the end of the tour in Los Angeles.
+Richardson later permanently returned to the group on April 29, 2012.
 The tour kicked off in Japan with two sold out concerts in the Tokyo Dome.

 The show at London's O2 Arena on the May 14, 2008 was recorded.
 It was first shown in MSN "Music in Concert" at 2:00 PM ET/11:00AM PT on June 26, 2008.
 It was also later shown on VH1 in the UK on October 31, 2008 at 9pm.
 However, all solo songs were cut from the aired program, showing only the songs performed by them as a group.

 Background

 The group planned to make it a true world tour, hitting countries that they had not visited in years, along with visiting new countries, including their first stop ever on tour in Russia, Latvia, Lithuania, Estonia, Peru, along with South Africa dates.
 The Luxembourg date was suspended after a fire broke out at the venue the afternoon of the performance, no one was seriously injured, but there was damage to the group's wardrobe.